mehranbashiri79/deeplearning_project01/README.md

 - **[Amazon Reviews for Sentiment Analysis](https://www.kaggle.com/datasets/bittlingmayer/amazonreviews)**
   *Author:* Matthias Bittlingmayer
   *Accessed:* 2024-03-24
   *Year:* 2017
-  The dataset consists of two files located in the `Dataset/` directory:
+  The dataset required for this project consists of two files that need to be downloaded from the provided link and extracted into the Dataset/ directory:
-- `train.ft.txt`: Training data for the model.
+-  train.ft.txt: Contains the training data used to build the model.
-- `test.ft.txt`: Testing data for evaluating the model.
+-  test.ft.txt: Contains the testing data for evaluating the model’s performance.

 ## Results
 Results including plots and metrics are saved in the `results/` directory:
 - `lstm_results/`